Where to Start with Your Money: Current Financial Situation

 • At your income level, it’s important to find the right balance between enjoying life and increasing your income.
 There’s a growing movement of creating side hustles to increase the amount you earn each month.
 However, there’s only so much time in the day, and downtime can be a critical component of a healthy and fulfilling life.

 • Next week’s post on goals and behaviours should help you decide between many of the options available to you.
 In addition, as a middle-income earner, you’re the target individual for the majority of best practices and rules of thumb.
-It’s often in the extreme cases on either side of your income level where some of these ideas breakdown.
+It’s often in the extreme cases on either side of your income level where some of these ideas break down.

 3. High-income (>$100,000)

 One of the most prevalent challenges for high-income earners is the temptation to keep up with those around them, commonly referred to as ‘keeping up with the Joneses.’
 Those who earn a higher income often work with and associate with others who earn high incomes.
 The challenge is when you make $100,000 and try to keep up with people earning $200,000 or $300,000.
-It’s important that you’re spending on experiences and items that bring you the most happiness, not spending because you must in order to fit in.
+It’s important to be spending on experiences and items that bring you the most happiness, not spending because you must in order to fit in.
 As with any income level, it’s important to spend less than you earn, since the amount you keep is what matters.

 • To help minimize your income tax today, you can deposit money into a Registered Retirement Savings Plan (RRSP).
 Any deposit into an RRSP can be used to reduce your income by that amount in the current or a future year.
 For instance, if you earn $120,000 and deposit $20,000 into an RRSP, your taxable income for the year is only $100,000.
 This will help limit your taxes today, and you’ll instead pay taxes when you withdraw the money in retirement.